J0cin/CleAnFu/README.md

 # CleAnFu
-Python tool to clean, analyze, and functional annotate by homology or protein language Fasta fyles
+Python tool to clean, analyze, and functional annotate by homology or protein language Fasta files